cerc-io/watcher-ts/packages/erc721-watcher/demo.md

   * The latest checkpoint should have the aggregate of state diffs since the last checkpoint.

   * The IPLDBlock entries can be seen in pg-admin in table ipld_block.

-* All the diff and checkpoint IPLDBlocks should pushed to IPFS.

-* Open IPFS WebUI http://127.0.0.1:5001/webui and search for IPLDBlocks using their CIDs.

 * The state should have auto indexed data and also custom property `transferCount` according to code in [hooks](./src/hooks.ts) file `handleEvent` method.